datacontroller/docs.datacontroller.io/docs/dcu-fileupload.md

 # Data Controller for SAS: File Uploads

 Files can be uploaded via the Editor interface - first choose the library and table, then click "Upload".
 All versions of excel are supported.
 If loading very large files (eg over 10mb) it is more efficient to use CSV format, as this bypasses the local rendering engine, but also the local DQ checks - so be careful!
-For CSV, alternative delimiters can be used (eg semicolons).

 <img src="/img/dcu-files1.png" height="350" style="border:3px solid black" >